kings-dharma/King-s-Dharma/KD_StoryOutline.md

 - ##### SCENE 3.2.i - Young Ravana

-  (3) Inadvertently following Surpanakha's path, Young Ravana wanders from town to town, deep in his books, attempting to learn weaponry, chants and dances to Shiva, among others.<sup>2</sup> People frown upon him for trying to be a Man when he is born as an *rakshasa*.
+  (3) Inadvertently following Surpanakha's path, Young Ravana wanders from town to town, deep in his books, attempting to learn weaponry, chants and dances to Shiva, among others.<sup>2</sup> People frown upon him for trying to be a Man when he is born as a *rakshasa*.

   Eventually, Ravana ages into a self-made Emperor.
 He walks up to a weeping Surpanakha on the floor of his court room.